contrib/contrib/README.md

 Run `contrib init` to generate a contrib.json file with some suggested commands.

-    $ contrib init
+    contrib init

-> NOTE: The quickest way to get started is probably to copy an existing contrib.json from another project that has a similar workflow, and then modify it for your needs.
+> Note: The quickest way to get started is probably to copy an existing contrib.json from another project that has a similar workflow, and then modify it for your needs.

 The basic structure of a contrib.json file looks like this: